 More information about each of these opportunities is contained below.

 Gaining perspective of the physical spaces where most of the law school experience takes place is also important.
-While no virtual experience can match walking through a facility in person, we invite you to join us for a live Virtual Walking Tour or to view our short Virtual Tour video.
+While no virtual experience can match walking through a facility in person, we invite you to view our short Virtual Tour video.

-Admissions representatives will be in attendance at various virtual law fairs throughout the semester.
+Admissions representatives will be in attendance at various law fairs throughout the semester.
 The registration process and format of each of these events may be different depending on the host institution.
-For more information, links to the individual event websites are included below when available.
+For more information, content the event host.